Sober Island. Yes, it’s a real place.

 There was once a time when “Oyster Stout” wasn’t a term you’d hear over on this side of the pond.

-In a Welsh pub in the land where she was born, Rebecca Atkinson knew that Nova Scotia was missing out.
-Thanks to her deep love of food and drink, she knew what she had to do—this determined woman built the craft known as Sober Island Brewing Co, and set sail in 2015.
+In a Welsh pub where she was born, Rebecca Atkinson knew that Nova Scotia was missing out.
+Thanks to her deep love of food and drink, this determined woman built the craft known as Sober Island Brewing Co. and set sail in 2015.

 Sober Island’s nearest neighbour is the town of Sheet Harbour.
 If you were looking for a dot on a map, that’d be it.
 So let’s start there.
 It was back in the late 1700s that some no-nonsense folks put down the roots for one of Nova Scotia’s premier logging settlements.
 You had to be hard-working and tough-as-nails in those times, and not much has changed.
 (Although warmth and hospitality are more common nowadays).
 We love our home.
 We’re happy to venture out into the world, but this oceanside pile of rocks is where we’ll always return.
 Come visit us sometime.